pulkitbarad/elasticsearch-kibana-poc/Readme.md

 # Elasticsearch and Kibana Setup with Docker Compose

 This repository provides a setup for **Elasticsearch** and **Kibana** using Docker Compose.
-It includes the generation of a **service account token** for Kibana, ensuring secure communication between the two services.
+It includes the generation of a **service account token** for Kibana, using communication between the two services.

 ## Prerequisites